How To Prepare for a Technical Interview in 5 Steps

 A technical interview is a meeting between a hiring manager and a candidate who is pursuing a technical role, such as an IT specialist or software developer.
 The purpose of the interview is to assess the candidate's proficiency in specific areas, such as coding and product testing.
 The interview may also include scenarios, allowing the employer to evaluate how well the candidate responds to problems and thinks critically.

-Phone screen: During a phone screen, a qualifying interviewer determines whether you're a good fit for the position by asking you questions and reviewing your answers over the phone.
+During a phone screen, a qualifying interviewer determines whether you're a good fit for the position by asking you questions and reviewing your answers over the phone.
+This also enables the interviewer to verify your educational and professional qualifications and gauge your communication skills.

-Remote coding assignment: You may need to provide a remote coding assignment to secure the in-person interview.
-For example, if you're working for a financial company that builds applications for people who need to build their credit using the coding language Python, the assignment may test you on your ability to use the language Python to develop and build a user interface.
+Many companies also have candidates complete a remote coding assignment that helps a company assess their problem-solving skills, creativity and technical knowledge of programming languages.
+For example, if you're applying to a financial company that builds applications for people who need to build their credit using the coding language Python, the assignment may test you on your ability to use the language Python to develop and build a user interface.

-In-person interview: After you've had a phone screen and done your homework, your next interview step might be to sit down with an interviewer to confirm your candidacy.
-During the in-person interview, you might answer behavioral and technical questions and have the opportunity to bring up questions of your own.
+After you've had a phone screen and done your homework, your next interview step might be to sit down with an interviewer to confirm your candidacy.
+During the in-person interview, you might answer behavioral and technical questions and can bring up questions of your own.

 Read more: Q&A: What Is a Technical Interview?